-We are a Living Wage accredited Employer.
+NWG is a Living Wage accredited Employer.
 We believe that paying a good wage not only helps the people who work for us but makes good business sense too.
 The Living Wage is an hourly rate set independently and updated annually and is calculated according to the basic cost of living for the UK.
-Our contracts for services and works will include a Living Wage obligation.
-That will mean that any contracted or subcontracted employee working regularly on our sites must also earn at least the living wage.
+NWG's contracts for services and works will include a Living Wage obligation.
+That will mean that any contracted or subcontracted employee working regularly on NWG sites must also earn at least the living wage.